Look Who's Coming To Dinner

-Our exhibition is a communal meal, but rather than actual food–the artwork takes its place.
-Within the context of our show, the “food” remains displayed and untouched while the guests of the gallery admire and converse–nibbling on short conversations of small talk and gossip.
+Guests enter the gallery into a lavish yet odd dining room–the walls decorated with scenes mimicking what is inside the space, tables laden with food.
+Though unlike in the images on the walls, the food will not be edible.
+This exhibition is a communal meal, but rather than actual food–the artwork will take its place.
+Within the context of the show, the “food” remains displayed and untouched while the guests of the gallery admire and converse–nibbling on short conversations of small talk and gossip.
 The gallery reshapes itself into a dining room.
 In this way, the gallery-goer becomes a diner.

 The distinction between eating merely to consume food and dining as a form of sociability inhabits the very core of what we call culture... nothing is more revealing of the basic assumptions of a culture than dining customs.
 (134)